St Mary Magdalene, Yarm

 St Mary Magdalene is a Church of England parish church in the town of Yarm, in the Borough of Stockton-on-Tees, North Yorkshire, England, which is dedicated to Jesus' companion Mary Magdalene.
 Administratively, it is a parish of the Diocese of York.
 The current rector is the Reverend Darren Moore.

 The current church building is the third to stand on the site.
-The first was a wooden Saxon building of which no traces remain.
+The first was a wooden Anglo-Saxon building of which no traces remain.
 A Norman church was built in the late 12th century and remained until 1728 when it razed by fire.
 The present Georgian church was built from the remains of the second in 1730.

 History

 Anglo-Saxon church

 The earliest evidence of a church being present in the town is the Trumbert Shaft.
 The shaft part of an inscribed sandstone grave cross.
 It was discovered being used as a mangle weight in Yarm in 1877 by Canon Greenwell of Durham.
 The shaft is now kept in the library of Durham Cathedral and bears the inscription: